stefanjacobs/stefanjacobs/README.md

 # 🔭 I’m currently working on

-- 🌎 Kubernetes `Hello World` projects for issues that no other hello world is showing you
+- 🌎 Observe the world of tech for innovative ideas and new tech and catalyze business value
-- ✨ Automatically detecting Kubernetes deployment configuration issues and auto-generating tickets to fix
+- ✨ Speech to Text and Speech/Text to API projects
-- ☁️ Migration of a huge distribution system to AWS
+- ☁️ Disrupting a huge distribution system with GenAI

 # 📫 How to reach me